wp-plugins/collapsing-categories/readme.txt

     * Added style information to make triangles bigger and give a pointer cursor over them
     * Added title tags to triangles to indicate functionality
-		* Checking whether some of the same functionality from collapsing-archives has already been loaded (for example the javascript file) in order to avoid redundancy
+		* Checking whether some of the same functionality from collapsing-categories has already been loaded (for example the javascript file) in order to avoid redundancy

 * 0.2:
-    * Changed name from Fancy Archives to Collapsing Archives
+    * Changed name from Fancy categories to Collapsing categories
     * Changed author from Andrew Rader to Robert Felty
-    * Added triangles which mark the collapsing and expanding features That is, clicking on the triangle collapses or expands, while clicking on a month or year links to the archives for the said category.
+    * Added triangles which mark the collapsing and expanding features That is, clicking on the triangle collapses or expands, while clicking on a category links to the category list for the said category.
       This uses html entities (dings) instead of images, for a variety of reasons
     * Lists the titles of posts, instead of just listing subcategories